Eve Fleisig

 Mentorship

-I've mentored some wonderful undergraduate students, including Samuel Ghezae, Olivia Huang (→Citadel), Harbani Jaggi (→Applied Intuition), Kayla Lee (→YC startup founder), Kashyap Murali (→Anthropic), Vyoma Raman (→Stanford), Mahathi Ryali, Zaina Shaik (→Amazon), Vivek Verma (→OpenAI), and Xavier Yin (→CMU).
+I've mentored some wonderful undergraduate students, including Samuel Ghezae (→JHU), Olivia Huang (→Citadel), Harbani Jaggi (→Applied Intuition), Kayla Lee (→YC startup founder), Kashyap Murali (→Anthropic), Vyoma Raman (→Stanford, Cornell Tech), Mahathi Ryali, Zaina Shaik (→Amazon), Vivek Verma (→OpenAI), and Xavier Yin (→CMU).

 Interested in chatting or collaborating?